-The former international defender, who featured at two World Cups, expects Roy Hodgson's men to reach the last eight in Brazil
+The former Three Lions and Arsenal defender, who featured at two World Cups, expects Roy Hodgson's men to reach the last eight in Brazil despite a tough group stage

 “I expect England to at least reach the quarter-finals, but we’re not going to win the tournament and I expect that whoever does has got to overcome a Brazil team which I noticed at the Confederations Cup has a great feeling between the fans and the players,” Keown told Goal at a Gatorade event in London.